- Program Overview

 What is the course of studies?

 The curriculum consists of four clinical nursing courses, one nursing course without clinical and nine non-nursing courses.
-All nursing courses have both classroom and clinical components.
+The clinical nursing courses have both classroom and clinical components.
 Student may choose either the day or the evening/weekend option.
-In the Day option, both classes and clinical experiences are offered on weekdays during the day.
+In the Day option, h classes and clinical experiences are offered on weekdays.
 In the Evening/Weekend option, students attend classes on weeknight evenings (beginning at 5:30 pm.).
-Clinical experiences are offered every other weekend on Friday evening, Saturday and Sunday and, in some courses, on Monday evenings.
+Clinical experiences are offered every other weekend on Friday evening (some), Saturday and Sunday.

 What are the admission requirements?